Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

 \section{Introduction}

 In the ultrametric setting, linear differential equations present phenomena that do not appear over the complex field.
 Indeed, the solutions of such equations may fail to converge everywhere, even without the presence of poles.
-This leads to a non-trivial notion of radius of convergence, and its knowledge permits to obtain several interesting information about the equation.
+This leads to a non-trivial notion of radius of convergence, and its knowledge allows to obtain several interesting information about the equation.
 Notably, it controls the {\it finite dimensionality} of the de Rham cohomology.
 In practice, the radius of convergence is really hard to compute and it represents one of the most complicate features in the theory of $p$-adic differential equations \cite{and,np2,np3,np4}.
-The radius of convergence can be expressed as the spectral norm of a certain operator and a natural notion that refines it is the entire spectrum of that operator, in the sense of Berkovich.
+The radius of convergence can be expressed as the spectral norm of a certain operator.
+A natural notion refining it is the entire spectrum of this operator, in the sense of Berkovich.

+In our previous works \cite{Cons, Azz21}, we determine the spectrum of differential equations over a field of power series, and in the ultrametric case, differential equation with constant coefficients.
+The general case in the $p$-adic situation is the subject of this paper, and it is much more difficult, since it requires a fine improvement of some of the fundamental theorems in the theory of $p$-adic differential equations.